-Over the two-year course, you will study 12 films including films from major film movements and production styles from the USA and the UK, as well as European and World Cinema.
-You will consider your role as spectator in the construction of meaning and examine film as an aesthetic art form, a storytelling medium and how films reflect their social and political contexts
+Over the two-year course, you will study twelve films including films from major film movements and production styles from the USA and the UK, as well as European and World Cinema.
+You will consider your role as spectator in the construction of meaning and examine film as an aesthetic art form, a storytelling medium and how films reflect their social and political contexts.

-Film Studies not only enables you to understand how films both make meaning and reflect wider societal values but will also develop your own filmmaking skills and put theory into practise.
-Topics of study will include Silent Cinema, Film Noir, French New Wave, Surrealism, Ideology, Auteur cinema, US and British Contemporary Film and Documentary.
+This course not only enables you to understand how films both make meaning and reflect wider societal values, but will also develop your own filmmaking skills and put theory into practice.
+Topics of study will include Silent Cinema, Film Noir, French New Wave, Surrealism, Ideology, Auteur Cinema, US and British Contemporary film and Documentary.

 Year 1 Modules